 Musher’s Secret Dog Paw Wax

 While we are focusing on foot health, let’s mention this great natural paw wax.
-It’s made from beeswax, it’s easy to use, and it helps protect pads from everyday abrasions on those days when boots really aren’t needed.
+Musher’s Secret is made from beeswax, it’s easy to use, and it helps protect pads from everyday abrasions on those days when boots really aren’t needed.
 Designed for sled dogs originally, it provides a protective shield for feet, especially in cold conditions, and it can even be used on elbows, ears and noses.
 Check it out here.

 Maybe you’ve never thought much about dog boots before, or perhaps you have but haven’t actually tried them on your dog.
 Hopefully, this has given you some insight into their usefulness in enabling your dog to accompany you on your adventures, even when conditions aren’t perfect.
 Keeping your dog healthy, fit and active is for sure your number one priority, and dog boots enable you to do that, whatever the weather or conditions outside.